 Although no specific data are available about the role of the CNS lymphatic system in post-TBI disorders, we can presume that the glymphatic system and the meningeal lymphatic vessels are involved in the regulation of one or all of the TBI secondary injury factors.
 The study of the functionality of the CNS lymphatic system, therefore, represent an innovative and important approach to better understand the mechanisms of neuronal damage and to find novel therapeutic targets.

 We believe that no excellent science can be done alone without a continuous open and productive discussion.

-We have built a strong collaboration network both internally at A.I.V.I., and externally (which includes e.g. collaboration with University of Helsinki and Ludwig-Maximillian University of München), we pursue our objective of a multidisciplinary and innovative research approach to better understand the role of the CNS lymphatic system in the complex interactions within the brain, and between the CNS and immune system.
+In building a strong collaboration network both internal at UEF, and external (which includes e.g. collaboration with University of Helsinki and Ludwig-Maximillian University of Munchen), we pursue our objective of a multidisciplinary and innovative research approach to better understand the role of the CNS lymphatic system in the complex interactions within the brain, and between the CNS and immune system.